Harmonic oscillator kicked by spin measurements: a Floquet-like system without classical analogous: Closing Remarks

-{\bf Closing Remarks -} The fact that the system we introduced is native from the quantum realm and, at the same time, presents signatures of quantum chaos, defies the common notion of quantum chaos as {\it the study of systems which are classically chaotic}.
-Note that this is not equivalent to observing signatures of chaos in degrees of freedom that do not exist classically.
-In the present case the Loschmidt echo has been evaluated for orbital wave functions.
+The fact that the system we introduced is native from the quantum realm and, at the same time, presents evidence of quantum chaos, evades the old notion of quantum chaos as the study of systems which are classically chaotic.
+Although other systems are known to have this property, in the present case, we report on degrees of freedom that do exist classically, but whose dynamics cannot be paralleled in classical systems.
+This is not equivalent to observing dynamical sensitivity in degrees of freedom that do not have a classical counterpart, as for instance, spin systems.
+Conversely, for non-classical degrees of freedom we may have systems that are acknowledgedly non-integrable, presenting, however, a slower than exponential decay in the Loschmidt echo \cite{fine}.

+Since coherent states are the closest quantum structures to a point in a classical phase-space, they are a natural and experimentally realizable choice.
+However, the framework of including ancillary measurements as an active player in the quantum dynamics of a main system is, of course, quite general.
+It may be the case that, performing invasive measurements on classically non-chaotic systems, could ``push'' them into a quantum chaotic regime (even after excluding the randomness imparted by the measurements), thus, leading to an alternative route to quantum dynamical instability.
+Further investigation is needed to verify whether or not this is the case.
+Note also that the employed procedure is not always equivalent to carry out a series of POVMs in the main system, even if it is time dependent (there is no requirement to resolve the unit operator with the set of possible outcomes).

-In spite of the chaotic nature of individual realizations of the system's dynamics, when averages over all possible quantum trajectories are considered, regular patterns emerge.
-The Husimi function associated with the evolution of arbitrary coherent states may give rise to phase-space crystals, depending on the frequency ratio $R$.
-Although this is a feature observed in archetypal Floquet systems, the mechanism that leads to such structures in this letter is quite distinct.
+In spite of the unstable nature of individual realizations of the system's dynamics, when averages over all possible quantum trajectories are considered, regular patterns emerge.
+The Husimi function associated with the evolution of arbitrary coherent states may give rise to phase-space crystals, depending on the frequency ratio $R$ and spin-orbit interaction strength.
+This is an interesting feature because one may reproduce some properties which are typical from a crystalline solid, with a physical system possessing a single potential well.
+Although this is an observed trait in archetypal Floquet systems, the mechanism that leads to such structures in the present case is distinct.

 There are several open questions which would be interesting to address.
-In addition to phase-space crystals is there a regime where one can observe time crystals \cite{TC} as in other Floquet systems \cite{TC1,TC2,TC3}?
+In addition to phase-space crystals, is there a regime where one can observe time crystals \cite{TC} as in other Floquet systems \cite{TC1,TC2,TC3}?
 Can we observe quantum phase transitions \cite{QPT1,QPT2,QPT3,QPT4} in this class of systems?
-Finally, we note that fast spin-like measurements are an important part of the quantum computation program with trapped ions, with many experimental realizations \cite{RMP}.
+Finally, we note that fast spin measurements are an important part of the quantum computation program with trapped ions, having many experimental realizations \cite{RMP}.
+The expertise accumulated in the manipulation of this class of systems makes it a potential candidate for the implementation of the dynamics presented in this work.